microsoftgraph/microsoft-graph-docs/concepts/azuread-users-concept-overview.md

-# Overview of users in Microsoft Graph
+---title: "Overview of users in Microsoft Graph"description: "Users are the representation of an Azure Active Directory (Azure AD) work or school user account or a Microsoft account in Microsoft Graph.
+The **user** resource in Microsoft Graph is a hub from which you can access the relationships and resources that are relevant to your users."---# Overview of users in Microsoft Graph

 Users are the representation of an Azure Active Directory (Azure AD) work or school user account or a Microsoft account in Microsoft Graph.
 The **user** resource in Microsoft Graph is a hub from which you can access the relationships and resources that are relevant to your users.